nim-lang/Nim/doc/manual.rst

 The unsafeAddr operator
 -----------------------

-The unsafeAddr operator is an alias for the addr operator and is deprecated:
+The `unsafeAddr` operator is a deprecated alias for the `addr` operator:

 .. code-block:: nim
   let myArray = [1, 2, 3]